 We consider the evolution of inequality in the distribution of consumption expenditure over the period 1983 to 2009-10.
-We have six data-points over this 26-year period: 1983, 1987-88, 1993-94, 1999-2000, 2004-05 and 2009-10.
-These are the years in which the Central Statistical Organization's (CSO) National Sample Survey Office (NSSO) carried out its quinquennial surveys on consumption spending.
-For reasons that have been discussed at length in Section 2, we drop the year 1999-2000 (corresponding to the NSSO's 55th Round) from our data set: our time-series therefore covers five points in time-1983, 1987-88, 1993-94, 2004-05 and 2009-10.
-We have employed unit-level data on the distribution of consumption expenditure available on CD-ROMs, separately for the rural and the urban ares of the country, and for each of the years mentioned.
+We have six data-points over this 26-year period: 1983, 1987-88, 1993-94, 1999-2000, 2004-05, and 2009-10.
+These are the years in which the CSO's NSSO carried out its quinquennial surveys on consumption spending.
+For reasons that have been discussed at length in Section 2, we drop the year 1999-2000 (corresponding to the NSSO's 55th Round) from our data set; our time series therefore covers five points in time - 1983, 1987-88, 1993-94, 2004-05, and 2009-10.
+We have employed unit-level data on the distribution of consumption expenditure available on CD-ROMs, separately for the rural and the urban areas of the country, and for each of the years mentioned.
 Households are ranked by per capita consumption expenditure, and the average expenditure for each household is attributed to each member of the household.
 We estimate inequality according to three measures: the standard deviation (SD), which is an absolute measure; the coefficient of variation (CV), which is a relative measure; and the Krtscha measure (K), which is an intermediate measure and is given by the product of CV and SD.
-It is just as well that we employ unit-level data for our computations: the CV, the SD and the K measures, we find, suffer from severe understatement when they are estimated from grouped data under the assumption that within any size-class of consumption expenditure the latter is distributed equally, at the level of the size-class's mean.
+It is just as well that we employ unit-level data for our computations, the CV, the SD and the K measures, we find, suffer from severe understatement when they are estimated from grouped data under the assumption that within any size-class of consumption expenditure the latter is distributed equally, at the level of the size-class's mean.
 Table 3 summarizes the information on inequality for each of the rural and urban areas of the country.
 Table 4 presents the results of a linear regression of inequality on time, for each of the measures considered and for each of the rural and urban areas.
-Figures 1a-1f plot the time-profile of each of our inequality measures, separately for the rural and urban areas.